-Ironically, Drupal 7, which has been in production for almost 10 years will outlive Drupal 8 and retire in November 2022.
+Ironically, Drupal 7, which has been in production for over 10 years will outlive Drupal 8 and retire in November 2023.
 As we get closer to this retirement date, more and more contributed modules will be abandoned and those who rely on Drupal 7 and contributed modules will be operating at higher risks of disruption, potential hacking attempts, and data breaches.

 More Drupal sites than time

-Given that there are approximately 600,000 websites, according to BuiltWith Trends, currently powered by Drupal (at the time of this writing) on slightly more than 24 months before both D7 and D8 expire (at the time of this writing), the industry needs to migrate approximately 25,000 Drupal websites PER MONTH over the next 24 months in order to be safe prior to the D7/D8 EOL.
+Given that there are approximately 550,000 D7 websites according to Drupal (at the time of this writing) and around 21 months before D7 expires (at the time of this writing), the industry needs to migrate approximately 25,000 Drupal websites PER MONTH over the next 21 months in order to be safe prior to the D7 EOL.

 The problem, however, is that it takes more than a month to migrate even the simplest Drupal website.
 Websites powered by Drupal with only a moderate level of complexity and custom functionality could easily take 4-6 months to migrate.
 Highly complex websites, powered by Drupal, that host mission-critical, enterprise-level features and functionality with extraordinarily high volume could take almost a year to migrate and assure quality (test) – especially if an organization strives to redesign the look and feel and/or enhance existing functionality.